Data Analytics and AI

 Why is it a problem?
 With multiple tools come multiple licenses and exploding costs.
 The combination of legacy platforms and SQL packages results in complexity and presents challenges for governance and lineage.
 Also, legacy tools were not built for big data or cloud, which are now part of the ecosystem.

-According to Dzone, the traditional ETL process is slow, time-consuming, and resource-intensive.
+According to Dzone, The traditional ETL process is slow, time-consuming, and resource-intensive.

 As traditional, on-premise enterprise data warehouses are moving to cloud data lake environments, organizations see a need for modern ETL platforms like Azure Data Factory and AWS Glue to meet their requirements.

 Even if companies do not have multiple ETL tools, there is often a need to upgrade their old platform in order to take advantage of newer capabilities like self-service BI and real-time analytics, which can require migration effort.
+Businesses must evaluate their ETL procedures and consider switching tools as technology continues to advance.
+So, we will discuss the necessity of migrating from one ETL to another in 2023.

 Risk of Migration